Disclosure: This content may contain affiliate links. Read my disclosure policy.

 The hike back to Brace was very easy.
 It took only 30 minutes.
-And I timed it just right for sundown.
+And I timed it just right for sunset.

 Looking north, the strange crescent/crater shaped structure is the south face of wonderful Alander Mountain.

-To the southwest, down in the valley, the largest mountain is Stissing.
+To the southwest, down in the valley, the largest mountain is Stissing Mountain.
 A short steep climb up Stissing’s north side brings you to a fire tower with excellent views of the Catskill and Taconic escarpments.

 A descent via this route after dark requires a headlamp.
 A hand-held flashlight or phone light would cause additional safety issues; you will definitely need both hands free.